Louisiana Hit and Run Lawyer

 An accident is termed a hit and run when a vehicle driver does not stop at the scene of the collision but flees.
 Fleeing the scene of an accident is considered a criminal offense and can have legal repercussions which can include fines and jail time.
 The law requires that when someone is in an accident, they must stop at the scene and follow the procedure which includes calling for medical aid in case of injuries, reporting the accident to the police, and exchanging insurance information.

 If you are a victim of a hit and run accident, you should seek legal counsel at the earliest.
 Irrespective of whether you have been injured or not, if the other driver is at fault then you are entitled to claim damages to your vehicle at the least.
-Consulting a qualified personal injury lawyer in Louisiana can help you understand your options better and make a prudent, legal, and informed decision.
+Consulting a qualified car accident lawyer in Louisiana can help you understand your options better and make a prudent, legal, and informed decision.

 A hit and run accident can occur between two vehicles or involve one vehicle and pedestrians or bicyclists.
 A hit and run can also be caused without direct contact with the guilty driver’s vehicle.
 For instance, one car may cause another car to swerve abruptly and run into a pedestrian or a bicyclist.
 Most such accidents are caused by drunk drivers who drive off without even realizing what they have done in their inebriated state.